 2. Handles, Knobs, and Switches

 Handles, knobs, and switches are often overlooked because when cleaning, you’re focusing on bigger surfaces such as floors or countertops.
 But, just think about how frequently people touch them.
+No wonder they are some of the germiest places!

 In addition to those, don’t forget to also clean stove knobs, microwave and refrigerator handles, as well as bathroom switches regularly!